lauler1/cppfront/tutorial/readme.md

 1. **Incremental Evolution:** The path C++ has traditionally followed.
 2. **Incompatible New Language:** A complete overhaul, akin to the “Dart plan.”
-3. **Compatible by Design:** A strategy reminiscent of the “TypeScript plan,” where the source transpiles from the new language to the existing one.
+3. **Compatible by Design:** A strategy reminiscent of the “TypeScript plan,” where the source *transpiles* [^1] from the new language to the existing one.

 Several successors to C++ have been proposed, with the likes of Google's Carbon Project and Microsoft's Verona Project, both offering new languages and tools.
 There's also the Circle compiler.
-And then, there's **Cppfront** by Herb Sutter, which introduces a new syntax to C++ and transpiles it similarly to how TypeScript operates for Javascript.
+And then, there's **Cppfront** experiment by Herb Sutter, which introduces a new syntax to C++ (aka syntax 2 or Cpp2) and transpiles it similarly to how TypeScript operates for Javascript.

 Incremental evolution, though reliable, may render the language cumbersome and overcomplicated with time.
 A brand new, incompatible language, while liberating in design, could suffer from a slow adoption rate among developers, with interoperability achieved only through wrappers.
 History provides evidence of such time lags, whether it's the MSVC 6, C99 Complex and VLAs, C++11 std::string, or Python 3.